jfilak/doc/conf.rst

 Event though ABRT notifies about problems of other users, it never uploads uReports for these problems automatically.
-The other user's problems are always processed in the way of processing problems with the autorepoting disabled, which is described in the 2nd paragraph.
+The other user's problems are always processed in the way of processing problems with the autoreporting disabled, which is described in the 2nd paragraph.

 In case of unavailable network, ABRT will postpone notification of the detected